produpedia-org/dbpedia-import/README.md

 probably deno will be able to read/compile coffeescript files natively at some point so this will be only `deno mapping_generator.coffee` but this doesnt work yet
 ```
+You will also find a first large mapping file.
+Mapping files define which DBpedia predicates are considered relevant, defining for this class or irrelevant.
+The predicates are also partly mapped to each other and provided with meta infos like unit or name.
+This is also highly experimental and will probably move to another repository later on.